Mudassir-Shaikh786/Task-Tracker/task-tracker/README.md

 # React + Vite
+Backend: Node.js with Express

+Database: MongoDB

+you have to install following libraries for run code: npm i bootstrap bootstrap-icons react-cookie react-router-dom axios formik etc.

+for backend server install :npm init-y mongodb express cors etc.  go to server directory and use command node api.js for start server-side.

+📁 Project Structure
+The task-tracker directory includes:

+Backend Server: app.js (or server.js)

+Dependencies: package.json

+Configuration: MongoDB connection string and environment variables

+🛠️ Features
+User Management: Register users with details like username, password, email, and country.

+Task Management: Add, edit, delete, and retrieve tasks associated with specific users.

+API Endpoints:

+GET /users: Fetch all users.

+GET /tasks: Fetch all tasks.

+GET /get-task/:id: Fetch tasks for a specific user by ID.

+POST /register-user: Register a new user.

+POST /add-task: Add a new task.

+PUT /edit-task/:id: Edit an existing task.

+DELETE /delete-task/:id: Delete a task.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.